 Where to stay: Hotel Cuesta Real

-After visiting Loreto, continue your journey north toward Mulege, a sleepy village that is home to some of the most beautiful beaches in Baja California.
+After visiting Loreto, continue your journey north toward Mulege, a sleepy village that is home to some of the most beautiful beaches in Baja.
 Mulege beaches are located within Bahia de Concepcion, and most of them have calm waters sheltered from big waves that are perfect for swimming and kayaking.